-Each copy in the Marlowe Census will be given a unique identifier, the MarC#, which can be used in references and citations and which will not change.
-Note that some numbers may appear out of order in copy listings, since individual copies may have changed Location since these numbers were first assigned.
+Each copy in the Marlowe Census has been given a unique identifier, the MC#, which can be used in references and citations and which will not change.
+Please cite the Marlowe Census as follows:

 Marlowe Census.
 Ed.
 Rob Carson.
-Created 2021.
-Accessed [date]. http://www.marlowecensus.org.
-MarC# n.
+Created 2022.
+Accessed 04 March 2024. <http://www.marlowecensus.org>.
+MC n.